K Street (Washington, D.C.)

+Political center in Washington, D.C.

 K Street in Washington, D.C. has become a metonym for the American lobbying industry.

 K Street is a major thoroughfare in the United States capital of Washington, D.C., known as a center for lobbying and the location of numerous advocacy groups, law firms, trade associations, and think tanks.
 In political discourse, "K Street" has become a metonym for lobbying in the United States, the same way Wall Street in New York City became a metonym for the U.S. financial markets, since many lobbying firms are or traditionally were located on the section in Northwest Washington which passes from Georgetown through a portion of Downtown Washington, D.C.

 Location

 In the Washington D.C. street grid there are three unconnected east-to-west street segments designated as K Street NW / NE, and also a southern K Street.

 The middle segment of K Street NW / NE, which carries a segment of U.S. Route 29, begins in the city's Northwest quadrant as K Street NW, just west of the abutment of the old Aqueduct Bridge on the Georgetown waterfront.
 The street travels east underneath the Whitehurst Freeway, crosses Rock Creek on the K Street Bridge, and continues through downtown D.C.
 After its intersection with North Capitol Street, the street's designation changes to K Street NE as it enters the Northeast quadrant.
 The street ends at Florida Avenue in the Near Northeast neighborhood, just south of Gallaudet University.

 K Street NE briefly reappears further east in the Carver neighborhood, extending from Bladensburg Road for six blocks to Maryland Avenue NE.

-The westernmost (Georgetown) segment of K street NW was known as Water Street prior to the Georgetown street renaming of 1895.
+The westernmost (Georgetown) segment of K Street NW was known as Water Street before the Georgetown street renaming of 1895.
 West of 33rd Street NW, the United States Postal Service still recognizes both "K Street" and "Water Street" in addresses.
 The westernmost end of K Street occupies the former right of way of the Georgetown Branch of the Baltimore and Ohio Railroad.
 When that line was abandoned, K Street was extended west to the Washington Canoe Club.
 The rest of the Georgetown right of way is now occupied by the Capital Crescent Trail, which begins at the terminus of K Street.

 The southern K Street runs between the Potomac and Anacostia rivers, crossing the Southwest and Southeast quadrants, as K Street SW and K Street SE, respectively.